-Alternatively, does Prozac make you lose weight?
+Alternatively, does Prozac make one to lose weight?
 Researchers report that patients taking it can lose up to twice as much as those taking alternative medication, such as Xenical and Meridia.
 A study showed patients on Fluoxetine lost 13 pounds, more than twice as much as those on Xenical (6 pounds) in the same time frame.
 Likewise, patients taking Fluoxetine for 27 weeks on average lost 11 pounds, compared with less than 10 by patients using Meridia in the same period.
 It is important to start reducing the dose as appropriate in cases where the drug has been prescribed for obesity.

 Fluoxetine Weight Loss: Facts

 Experts have not established how Fluoxetine helps to reduce mass exactly, but at any rate, obesity is an independent risk factor linked to the significant increase in mortality and morbidity, and its effective treatment is crucial.
 The Prozac dosage for weight loss is 40 mg a day, ideally.
 In a clinical trial study on 201 overweight or obese individuals (BMI between 25–42), participants received this dosage per day for 2 months.
 Progress was measured after the 4th and 8th week of administration and a month after the end of treatment.
 The vast majority of participants had lost an average of 7 pounds after a month and 14 by the end of the study.
 No gain was observed at the end of the month following discontinuation of the medication.
 Researchers conclude that Fluoxetine is a safe and effective drug for short-term obesity treatment.
 However, drinking on Prozac can impede weight loss process because spirit drinks are usually high in calories.